-In a professionally structured Swiss M&A transaction the process includes the following elements: Pre-agreements such as a confidentiality agreement and a letter of intent frame and define the first phase of a potential acquisition (see Section 5).
-A due diligence examination allows buyer to screen and evaluate the target company (see Section 6).
-The legal documentation phase consists of the drafting, negotiation and conclusion of a detailed sale and purchase agreement and its subsequent closing (see Section 7).
+In a professionally structured Swiss M&A transaction, the process includes the following elements:

+- a) Pre-agreements, such as a confidentiality agreement and a letter of intent, frame and define the first phase of a potential acquisition (see section 4). - b) A due diligence examination allows the buyer to screen and evaluate the target company (see section 5). - c) The legal documentation phase consists of the drafting, negotiation and conclusion of a detailed sale and purchase agreement and its subsequent closing (see section 6).